 For a transcript to be considered official, it must be sent directly from the issuing college or university by US mail, electronic submission, or hand-delivered in a sealed envelope.
 The transcript must reflect degree(s) awarded and/or completed coursework and final grades.
 Note: in-progress coursework and student-uploaded transcripts are not considered official regardless of how they were obtained.
 If the transcript was issued to you and then opened and uploaded to your account during the application process, this is not considered official.

 Please have your institution send official, electronic transcripts to [email protected].

 Official transcripts and credential evaluations can be mailed to the address below:

 UNC Greensboro Graduate School

 270 Mossman Building

 Greensboro, NC 27412

 As a UNC Greensboro graduate student, you are required to complete Sexual Violence Prevention: It Matters.
-For more information about this online course please visit the It Matters website.
+The course itself will be located in Canvas but students can learn more information on the course via the Student Health Services site.
 Fall admits – Instructions for completing this training, including online login information, will be e-mailed to you in August at the start of the fall semester.
 Summer and spring admits will be contacted during the first week of the fall semester.
 A registration hold will be placed on your account if the training is not completed by the designated deadline.

 The Spartan Compass helps you navigate your way through essential information, policies, and resources available to UNCG graduate students.
 The Online Orientation Page provides quick video introductions to many campus offices and resources of interest to graduate students.